NSBum/ojisan/content/post/2016-04-15-everything-you-wanted-to-know-about-anki-deck-options/index.md

 ---
-title: Everything you wanted to know about Anki deck options
+title: "Everything you wanted to know about Anki deck options"
 date: 2016-04-15 17:37:49
 draft: true
 tags: